ADVERTISEMENT

 Customer rating:

-New speakers
+New Speakers

-The playback system is also new, with two oval speakers that emit sound upwards through two small cabinet slots and backwards through larger openings.
+The playback system is also new, with two oval speakers that emit sound upwards through two small cabinet slots and backward through larger openings.
 With a power of 2 x 7 watts, you should not expect a miracle, of course, but when practicing and playing at home, the new Yamaha P-145 should convey a feeling of joy.

 There are only ten sounds and a polyphony with a maximum of 64 voices.
 However, sound generation for the grand piano sound has been renewed, which the manufacturer has named “Yamaha CFIIIS” after the original sound.
-With the Yamaha P-145 you play a clean, dynamically convincing piano sound including Damper Resonance.
+With the Yamaha P-145, you play a clean, dynamically convincing piano sound including Damper Resonance.

 There is no Ebony/Ivory key coating on the new GHC keyboard, but at least the black keys are matte and thus have a better grip.
 (Image Source: Yamaha)